Striking Iberia workers to stage protest at Madrid airport

 Of the 40,000 passengers whose flights this week were affected, Iberia said 38,000 had been booked onto other flights.
 Fifteen percent of Iberia's trans-Atlantic flights, 38 percent of flights to Europe and Africa and 53 percent of domestic flights will be cancelled during the Monday-Friday strike.

-The February and March strikes are the biggest in the airline's history and are estimated to be costing Iberia 3 million euros a day, while also causing disruption to other airlines as ground staff are part of the stoppages.
+The February and March strikes are the biggest in the airline's history and are estimated to be costing Iberia 3 million euros (2.5 million pounds) a day, while also causing disruption to other airlines as ground staff are part of the stoppages.

 Iberia's pilots have also joined this strike, after not participating in the previous action between February 18 and 22.